 - 1/2 cup Sugar

-- 10 large Cloves of Garlic, chopped
+- 10 large Cloves of Garlic, smashed with skins on

-- 2 large Sweet Onions, chopped
+- 2 large Sweet Onions, quartered with skins on

 - 5 Bay Leaves

 - Handful each of Fresh Sage, Rosemary, and Thyme

 Crown Roast of Pork

 - 10 lb Crown Roast of Pork (ordered from the butcher)

 - 2 tablespoons of Olive Oil